In New Mexico, it is possible to reconstruct and rebuild vehicles that have been deemed total losses by insurance companies.

 After the vehicle has been repaired and goes through an inspection, it will be possible for the owner to receive a reconditioned title.
 The title will always bear the reconditioned title, which is the same as salvage in other states.

-After getting the vehicle through the inspections and the new title, it will be possible for the owner to register the vehicle and drive it on the roads again, provided that you have insurance coverage.
+After getting the vehicle through the inspections and the new title, it will be possible to register the vehicle.
+And also drive it on the roads again, provided that you have insurance coverage.

 The fees for the inspection, titling, and registration are subject to change, so it is always a good idea to visit the New Mexico Motor Vehicle Department website to find the latest fees.